ChrisSantosLang/redscience/docs/source/releases/games.rst

   Phase 3: Option to pass, only chaos unlocked

 4P-TrendSetter:
-  1x3x1 squares, 4 Player, Simultaneous, All players lose if stalemate, Any piece wins, 1 black, 1 white, 1 pink, and 1 yellow start in reserve
+  Played on 1x3x1 squares, 4 Player, Simultaneous, All players lose if stalemate, Any piece wins, 1 black, 1 white, 1 pink, and 1 yellow start in reserve

 3P-PublicGoods:
-  5x1x8 stacks: first stack exclusive to black and starts with 1 black circle, second stack exclusive to white and starts with 2 white circles, third stack exclusive to pink and starts with 3 pink circles, fourth stack exclusive to chaos, fifth stack
+  Played on 5x1x8 stacks: first stack exclusive to black and starts with 1 black circle, second stack exclusive to white and starts with 2 white circles, third stack exclusive to pink and starts with 3 pink circles, fourth stack exclusive to chaos, fifth stack